What is Clearing?

 When you contact a university make sure you have your Clearing number with you along with your Personal ID number.

-The aim of your phone calls is to get as many informal offers as you can.
+The aim of your phone call is to get as many informal offers as you can.
 You also need to ask for time to consider their offer, and when their deadline for an answer is.

 Make sure you know something about the course and university before you call as this puts you in a better position than simply calling ‘cold’.
 You are likely to be asked why you are interested in a particular course, so please make sure you have done some research on the course and the university – you have to ‘sell’ yourself.